zazzyzeph/zephnet/content/posts/phillyhwc1recap.md

 The first Philly Homebrew Website Club went great!
 Thanks everyone for coming and many thanks to [Iffy Books](https://iffybooks.net) for hosting!

-There's me in the bottom right, not knowing I had e. coli at the time 😩 Thankfully I wasn't *presenting symptoms* during the meetup, and I had a great time!
-Mostly better now!
+There's me in the bottom right, unaware that I had e. coli at the time 😩 Feeling better now!

+Unfortunately, the next one (scheduled for September 7th) is cancelled for related reasons.
+We'll pick back up in October!